agoering/spice-pinball/docs/othertimedevents.md

 **_CHECKPOINT!_**

 The new looped sequence is defined in ```val2[]``` and ```tim2[]```, and is of length 8.

-- Try changing the order of numbers inside ```val2[]``` so the background loop has lit LEDs running away from each other instead of towards.
+- Try changing the order of numbers inside ```val2[]``` so the background loop has lit LEDs running away from each other instead of towards each other.
+This should be way easier to do than in the **two-shreg** sketch.
 - Try extending the length of ```values[]``` and ```timing[]``` to trigger a more complicated timed sequence upon button press.
 You can use higher numbers than 9, and modify ```shiftpattern``` to respond with new patterns.

 **_CHECKPOINT!_**